import crawdad

 The inherited P method creates an HtmlElement

-object initialized to generate a <P>
+object initialized to generate a <P> with the contents ``Hello

 world.''